-We started this programme because we believe that it is important to ensure that heritage is passed on to future generations, but mainly because we believe heritage is valuable in a changing world.
-Heritage reveals who we are, where we come from and what we stand for.
+We believe that cultural heritage is valuable in a changing world.
 Without knowledge of the past, understanding ourselves and others is virtually impossible.
-Furthermore, heritage can contribute to identifying solutions for societal challenges, such as climate change, sustainability, and social inclusion.
+Heritage can contribute to identifying solutions for societal challenges, such as climate change, sustainability, and social inclusion.
 These are challenges shared by many countries, and they call for continuous development, the ability to respond to changing circumstances and a shared quest for appropriate solutions.
 It is only by joining forces and learning from and with each other that we can fully benefit from the potential of heritage.
 Through international cooperation we are therefore able to enhance countries’ abilities to shape a more sustainable future.

-The International Cultural Policy of the Netherlands 2021-2024 will be implemented through this programme and what has been built up between 2009 and 2020 within the Shared Cultural Heritage programme will be continued.
-Although shared heritage remains relevant for the Netherlands, shared challenges are central in the new policy period.
+In the framework of this programme, the RCE works together with various partners to implement the International Cultural Policy of the Netherlands 2021-2024.
+Furthermore, what has been built up between 2009 and 2020 within the Shared Cultural Heritage programme will be continued.
+Although shared heritage remains relevant for the Netherlands, shared challenges are central in this new policy period.

 Read more about the programme, our activities and partners on these pages.